RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/manuals/unmanaged-mysql-rhel8.md

 ### Optionally create an AMI

-Its recommended creating an *Amazon Machine Image (AMI)* at this point to avoid re-running the above instructions, and allow better scalability.
+It's recommended creating an *Amazon Machine Image (AMI)* at this point to avoid re-running the above instructions, and allow better scalability.

 <!-- links -->